-- All development in or adjacent to river or stream valleys, wetlands, and surrounding lands where development could interfere with the hydrologic function of the wetland, Lake Ontario shorelines, and hazardous lands such as karst, and any prescribed allowances; - Alterations to a river, creek, stream, or watercourse; and - Interference with wetlands.
+- All development in or adjacent to river or stream valleys, wetlands and surrounding lands where development could interfere with the hydrologic function of the wetland, Lake Ontario shorelines, and hazardous lands such as karst and any prescribed allowances; - Alterations to a river, creek, stream or watercourse; and - Interference with wetlands.

-Permission is required from CH for undertaking any works within regulated areas.
-Any development, which in the opinion of the CA, does not affect the control of flooding, erosion, pollution, conservation of land, or dynamic beaches may be approved or approved with conditions.
-Interference to watercourses and wetlands may be approved, approved with conditions, or refused.
+Permission is required from CH for undertaking the above noted works within regulated areas.
 CH's Board-approved Policies and Guidelines for the Administration of Ontario Regulation 162/06 and Land Use Planning Policy Document outlines the policies and technical requirements which must be met before permission may be granted.
 As part of a CH permit application, an applicant must demonstrate that CH's Board-approved policies and technical standards can be met.